alejandrofsevilla/neural-network-notes/README.md

 ## Optimization Algorithm
-In order to reduce the errors of the network, weights and biases are updated after a certain period, through an optimization function $O$, which is a function of the derivatives of the cost function $C$ with respect to the network parameters:
+In order to reduce the errors of the network, quantified by the const function $C$, weights and biases are updated during training after a certain period by an optimization function $O$:

 $$ \large
 \Delta w_{n_{l-1}n_l} = - α \cdot O\big(\frac {\partial C}{\partial {w_{n_{l-1}n_l}}}\big)